Cosimulation#

 In this workflow we simulate porosity and log transform of permeability with:

-Independent Sequential Gaussian Simulation of Two Features - each feature simulated seperately one at a time Sequential Gaussian Simulation with Collocated Cokriging - simulate a porosity realization and then cosimulate the log transform of permeability given the porosity realization.
+Independent Sequential Gaussian Simulation of Two Features - each feature simulated separately one at a time Sequential Gaussian Simulation with Collocated Cokriging - simulate a porosity realization and then cosimulate the log transform of permeability given the porosity realization.

 Then we check the relationship between the porosity and log transformed permeability simulated realizations for both cases.

-Load the required libraries#
+Load the Required Libraries#

 The following code loads the required libraries.

-import geostatspy.GSLIB as GSLIB # GSLIB utilies, visualization and wrapper
+import geostatspy.GSLIB as GSLIB # GSLIB utilities, visualization and wrapper

 import geostatspy.geostats as geostats # GSLIB methods convert to Python